pluralsh/documentation/pages/getting-started/cloud-shell-quickstart.md

 ![](</assets/cloud-shell-quickstart/iam-aws.png>)

-Select the `Users` tab and `Add users`.
+Select the `Users` tab and click `Add users`.
 You should see the following screen:

 ![](</assets/cloud-shell-quickstart/create-user.png>)